KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

-# Smart Chain Customizations
+# Antara Customizations

-Smart Chains offer various default customizations.
+The Antara Framework offer various default Antara Customizations.

 The desired combination of parameters should be included with the `komodod` execution every time the Smart Chain daemon is launched.

 Changing these customizations at a later time is possible, but this typically requires a hard-fork of your Smart Chain.
-In general, it is best to have your Smart Chain's parameters finalized before decentralizing the ownership of your coin.
+In general, the best practice for a developer is have all Smart Chain's parameters finalized before decentralizing the ownership of your coin.
 Should you discover a need to change these parameters after the fact, please reach out to our development team for assistance.

 ## ac_algo